 What is Ethernet Cable

-An Ethernet cable is a cable that will connect your electronic device to a network, which in turn will allow you to have internet access and interact with shared network resources.
-In your home, an ethernet cable would connect directly from your router to a device such as a monitor, camera or computer.
+An Ethernet cable is a cable that will connect your electronic device to a network, which in turn allows you to have internet access and interact with shared network resources.
+In your home, an Ethernet cable would be connected directly from your router to a device such as a monitor, camera, or computer.

 Wiring Standard of Ethernet Cable

-Our cameras support T-568B connectors and CAT5, CAT6, CAT7 with 8 PIN Ethernet cable.
-You may buy Ethernet cable like the one in the link below.
+Our cameras support T-568B connectors and CAT5, CAT6, and CAT7 with 8 PIN Ethernet cables.
+You may buy an Ethernet cable like this one: https://store.reolink.com/accessories/

 For the T-568B and T-568A, please refer to:

-An RJ45 connector is a modular 8 position, 8 pin connector used for terminating Cat5e patch cable or Cat6 cable.
+An RJ45 connector is a modular 8-position, 8-pin connector used for terminating the Cat5e patch cable or Cat6 cable.
 A pinout is a specific arrangement of wires that dictates how the connector is terminated.
-There are two standards recognized by ANSI, TIA and EIA for wiring Ethernet cables.
+There are two standards recognized by ANSI, TIA, and EIA for wiring Ethernet cables.
 The first is the T568A wiring standard and the second is T568B.
 T568B has surpassed T-568A and is regarded as the default wiring scheme for twisted pair structured cabling.
 If you are unsure of which one to use, then choose T568B.

 Specification of Ethernet Cable that Reolink POE Cameras Require

-Reolink POE cameras support T-568B connectors and CAT5, CAT6, CAT7 with 8 PIN Ethernet cables.
-You may buy an Ethernet cable like the one in the link.
+Reolink POE cameras support T-568B connectors and CAT5, CAT6, and CAT7 with 8 PIN Ethernet cables.
+You may buy an Ethernet cable like the one in the link

 The maximum cable length that the camera supported is 80 meters(CAT 5).
 If you use the higher standard cables, then the supported cable can be longer.